-Our research Taking part in research Healthcare research ‘Patient care pathway’ survey Ataxia UK is working with researchers at University College London and the European Brain Council to learn more about the healthcare experiences of patients with ataxia in the UK, whether at a Specialist Ataxia Centre or through primary, secondary and tertiary centres of care.
-We will gather this information through an online survey aimed at people with ataxia who are aged 16 and above (the survey can also be completed by someone else on their behalf).
-The data will also help us identify what works best for patients with ataxia, and to make policy recommendations for improvements in healthcare.
+Our research Taking part in research Healthcare research Research survey: Patient attitudes to clinical trials in ataxia The Queen Square Institute of Neurology and Univeristy College London Hospitals NHS Foundation Trust has developed a survey in collaboration with FARA and Ataxia UK to investigate the attitude of patients towards clinical trials in ataxia in the UK.
+This survey is important for helping us to design better trials for the future with patients in mind.
+Anyone with ataxia is invited to take part, the survey may also be completed on behalf of someone with ataxia by a carer, partner or parent.
 The survey can be found here.
 Research survey: Patient attitudes to genome editing for prevention of heritable disorders: Social and Ethical implications You have been invited to take part in a research study conducted by University College London (UCL).
 The study aims to explore the opinions and knowledge of those in heritable disease communities regarding genome editing and its applications.
 This research is in the form of an online survey.
 The survey will explore the different aspects of the technology itself, as well as its applications in a medical setting for the treatment of heritable disease.
 The study will also explore the attitudes of people with experience of heritable diseases towards the introduction of genome editing in embryos for correction of mutations.We are looking for a variety of people within these communities, those affected and also their family members.
 Additionally, anyone who is involved in the community but does not have a family member affected is also welcome to join.
 You can find the survey here.
 The survey can be completed via the weblink on smart phones, on laptop or desktop and should not take more than 15 minutes to complete.
-The deadline to complete this survey is 30th May 2019.
+The deadline to complete this survey is 30 May 2019.
 We really hope to broaden the discussion to allow all disease communities to be heard.
 Your time and input are truly appreciated.